tabad/fusioninventory-agent-windows-installer/README.md

 ## Release process

- * For a release candidate:
+ * For a release:
-    1. Set a tag matching `2.4(.1)-rc1` scheme on [TECLIB/fusioninventory-agent](https://github.com/TECLIB/fusioninventory-agent) repository
+    1. Set a tag matching `2.4(.1)` scheme on [fusioninventory/fusioninventory-agent](https://github.com/fusioninventory/fusioninventory-agent) repository
     1. Set the same tag on this repository
-    1. Release candidates are then available in [this Teclib repository releases](https://github.com/TECLIB/fusioninventory-agent-windows-installer/releases)
+    1. Release are then available in [this fusioninventory repository releases](https://github.com/fusioninventory/fusioninventory-agent-windows-installer/releases)

  * For any development release:
-    1. Update agent code if necessary on [TECLIB/fusioninventory-agent](https://github.com/TECLIB/fusioninventory-agent) repository default branch
+    1. Update agent code if necessary on [fusioninventory/fusioninventory-agent](https://github.com/fusioninventory/fusioninventory-agent) repository default branch
     1. Update [Changes.txt](Changes.txt) as needed, keeping agent commit ref in comment
-    1. Development builds are then available at [built artifacts page](https://ci.appveyor.com/project/teclib/fusioninventory-agent-windows-installer/build/artifacts)
+    1. Development builds are then available at [built artifacts page](https://ci.appveyor.com/project/fusioninventory/fusioninventory-agent-windows-installer/build/artifacts)

 ## Manual build